rupin/WrittenAudio/README.md

 * Adding a negative number will reduce volume, while adding a positive number increases it.
 The number is in dB.
 * -v 4 increases the volume by 4 dB.
 * -v -3 reduces the volume by 3dB

+### Possible Errors
+1) When you add text in your .xlsx file, it is possible that the audio generated for it can overlap with the audio for the second row.
+For example, one of your rows contains text "Paris is the Capital of France, and is the most populous city in France" at 30 seconds.
+After conversion to audio, this line of text is 10 seconds long.
+So the audio will start playing the above line at 30 seconds, and continue to play till 40 seconds.
+If the next row contains 'The language most Parisians speak is French' and if it starts at 38 seconds, the user gets an error to abruptly stop the conversion or continue.

+2) Files use din the options not present at the right locations.

+3) Google API for Cloud to Speech is not enabled or has not been associated with the session.

+4) Input is an .mp3 file, but the application works with .wav files only.